 Then there’s the series that are published over the span of a few years, and as they gain popularity (and/or movie/TV deals), the publishers switch up the cover art, sometimes more than once!

-Another set of books that has been taken over with TV promo covers.
-I personally prefer my Game of Thrones cover art over all the others – those epic fantasy paintings on the covers are what I really go for.
+Another set of books that have been taken over with TV promo covers.
+I personally prefer my Game of Thrones cover art over all the others – epic fantasy paintings on covers are what I really go for.
 The more modern, simplistic symbols are ok, but I’m not a fan of the digital art covers.
-I imagine by the time the next book is published, they’ll have yet another new design.
+I imagine by the time the next book is published (if it ever is), they’ll have yet another new design.
 I’ll buy a lovely hardback edition of all the books when (…or…if -_- ) the series is complete.

 I can’t quite tell if I have two different types of covers or three, or perhaps four.
-It took me ages to buy the last two books in this series, so the different in cover art might be more on me than the publishers updating the design – I’ll never know.
+It took me ages to buy the last two books in this series, so the difference in cover art might be due more to my lag in keeping up with the series than the publishers updating the design – I’ll never know.
 But I’m not sure if books five and six are part of the same design as one through four.
 Book seven appears to be in its own realm, at least as far as the title art.
 But it sort of matches with the cartoon cover style of book eight.
 Overall they’re not hideously different, not quite matchy enough for my tastes.